dodgeblaster/jscourse/chapters/Day4/01_Async_Programming/README.md

 - async / await

 We are going to focus only on promises.
 Once you are familiar with how async programming works in general using promises, I encourage you to look into the other 2 methods.
-Learning all 3 all at once is, in my opinion, a bit insane.
-So we will focus on promises for this course, look into the other methods later on once you are comfortable with promises.

 ## What is async programming?
 Async programming is like a starbucks.
 Here is how buying something at Starbucks works: